What Happens When a Contractor Fails to Meet the Obligation?

 The project was set in April to address residents’ road concerns, but it appears that they will have to wait because it was now on hold indefinitely.
 The reason?
 “The Company contracted to do the $4.7 million work is in the process of filing for bankruptcy.”

-According to the news article, city officials put safeguards in place for contractors and construction companies, especially when these kinds of situation arise.
+According to the news article, city officials put safeguards in place for contractors and construction companies, especially when these kinds of situations arise.
 “For all construction projects, the city requires companies to obtain a surety bond.
 The city is now working with the bond company, who will assume responsibility for the project.”

-That said, sureties may require a written explanation documenting about the financial loss before extending additional bonding support.
+That said, sureties may require a written explanation documenting the financial loss before extending additional bonding support.
 The contractor could have difficulty paying subcontractors and suppliers when on the verge of bankruptcy.
 This could lead to complaints and even bond claims.
 Losing a project is always bad news, but it is more damaging when the loss was within the contractor’s grasp.

 This is why surety bonds play a critical role in the construction process.
 Construction bonds are instruments to provide financial protection if a construction project is not performed as originally contemplated.
 If a contractor abandons a job, flees the state, or fails to complete their obligations, an appropriate bond would cover this up to the bonding amount.